Sylvn001/lesson-of-the-day/js/helpful/js-basic-utilities.md

 !!! &nbsp; How copy and paste into text fields in websites that block pasting?

-Press F12 and paste in cosnole
+Press F12 and paste in console

 ```js
 document.addEventListener(